 The Loan Agreement contains customary representations and warranties and customary affirmative and negative covenants, including, among others, requirements as to financial reporting and insurance and restrictions on the Company's ability to dispose of its business or property, to change its line of business, to liquidate or dissolve, to enter into any change in control transaction, to merge or consolidate with any other entity or to acquire all or substantially all the capital stock or property of another entity, to incur additional indebtedness, to incur liens on its property, to pay any dividends or other distributions on capital stock other than dividends payable solely in capital stock or to redeem capital stock.
-The Company also agreed to a financial covenant whereby, beginning with the month ending December 31, 2023, the Company must generate net product revenue in excess of specified amounts for applicable measuring periods pursuant to the Loan Agreement.
+The Company also agreed to a financial covenant whereby the Company must generate a minimum net product revenue equal to 75% of its projected net product revenue as set forth in the Company's annual plan for the respective period, tested on a trailing six-month basis, as of the end of each month.
+Each annual plan shall be approved by the Company's board of directors and SLR, in its capacity as collateral agent, in its reasonable discretion.
+Any failure by the Company to deliver such annual plan on or before December 15 of the prior year shall be an immediate event of default.
+The Company was in compliance with all covenants under the Loan Agreement as of September 30, 2024.

 In addition, the Loan Agreement contains customary events of default that entitle the lenders to cause any indebtedness under the Loan Agreement to become immediately due and payable, and to exercise remedies against the Company and the collateral securing the Term Loans.
-Under the Loan Agreement, an event of default will occur if, among other things, the Company fails to make payments under the Loan Agreement, the Company breaches any of the covenants under the Loan Agreement, subject to specified cure periods with respect to certain breaches, the lenders determine that a material adverse change has occurred, or the Company or the Company's assets become subject to certain legal proceedings, such as bankruptcy proceedings.
+Under the Loan Agreement, an event of default will occur if, among other things, the Company fails to make payments under the Loan Agreement, the Company breaches any of the covenants under the Loan Agreement, subject to specified cure periods with respect to certain breaches, the lenders determine that a material adverse change has occurred, or the Company's assets become subject to certain legal proceedings, such as bankruptcy proceedings.
 Upon the occurrence and for the duration of an event of default, an additional default interest rate, or the Default Rate, equal to 4.0% per annum will apply to all obligations owed under the Loan Agreement.
-The prepayment upon default and other potential additional interest provisions under the Loan Agreement were determined to be a compound embedded derivative instrument to be bifurcated from the loan and accounted for as a separate liability for accounting purposes under the quidance in ASC 815, Derivatives and Hedging.
+The prepayment upon default and other potential additional interest provisions under the Loan Agreement were determined to be a compound embedded derivative instrument to be bifurcated from the loan and accounted for as a separate liability for accounting purposes under the guidance in ASC 815, Derivatives and Hedging.
 At the inception of the Loan Agreement, the fair value of the embedded derivative was determined to be immaterial.
 The embedded derivative instrument is remeasured at fair value each reporting period with any future changes in fair value reported in Other income, net in the condensed consolidated statement of operations and comprehensive loss.
-During the three months ended March 31, 2024, the Company recognized \$0.5 million gain in Other income, net related to the change in fair value of the embedded derivative instrument.
-The fair value of the embedded derivative instrument as of March 31, 2024 and December 31, 2023 was a liability of \$0.3 million and \$0.8 million, respectively, and is included in Other-long term liabilities in the accompanying condensed consolidated balance sheets.
+During the three and nine months ended September 30, 2024, the Company recognized a \$0.2 million loss and \$0.4 million gain in Other income, net, respectively, related to the change in fair value of the embedded derivative instrument.
+The fair value of the embedded derivative instrument as of September 30, 2024 and December 31, 2023 was a liability of \$0.4 million and \$0.8 million, respectively, and is included in Other long-term liabilities in the accompanying condensed consolidated balance sheets.
 See Note 4.